 Construction estimating is not simply number crunching to get a figure.
 But it is a multi-faceted process that must be followed in order to ensure that all risks are accounted for.

-This training course will look at the very latest principles, practices and techniques for accurately estimating construction project costs regardless of any changes in the cost of materials, equipment or labour.
+This Construction Estimating training course will look at the very latest principles, practices and techniques for accurately estimating construction project costs regardless of any changes in the cost of materials, equipment or labour.
+Using proven case studies, all the procedures that are involved in the compiling of a viable estimate for construction projects are covered in detail, and you will leave this training course with the understanding of how to prepare an accurate estimate for typical construction projects.